-Changing energy providers to get the best bang for your buck is a great way of saving money, of course.
+Changing energy providers can be a great way of saving money, of course.
 However, doing that alone won’t help you save energy.

 Knowing how much an electric oven costs to run may make you think about how you use it and may change your energy-using habits.